English Department Advising

 - You should come to your advising appointment with a list of courses, based on the offerings for that semester, that you would like to take and any questions you may have about offerings, your progress in the program, or career directions.

 - To avoid having your schedule purged by the Registrar, pay your bill promptly.
-If your schedule is purged, you may not be able to reconstruct it.
-In most cases, the Department will not be able to add you back into classes that have filled, if you have lost your seat in a class due to purging, and another student has added into that class.
+If you have lost your seat in a class due to purging, the department will not be able to add you back into classes that filled when you were removed from the class roster.

 Looking for more information about advising at WCU?
 Please visit the university's Academic Advising page.